 Featuring excellent infrastructure and facilities, most of Andorra’s ski slopes are suited for beginners and intermediates, but there are also areas such as Encamp, Canillo, or La Massana, where experts are welcomed as well.

-The country’s main ski areas include the lively Soldeu El Tarter, charming Pal Arinsal, and Pas de la Casa – the highest ski area in Andorra.
+The country’s leading ski areas include the lively Soldeu El Tarter, charming Pal Arinsal, and Pas de la Casa – the highest ski area in Andorra.